Sarah Chayes

-Sarah Chayes (born March 5, 1962) is a former senior associate in the Democracy and Rule of Law Program at the Carnegie Endowment for International Peace and former reporter for National Public Radio, she also served as special advisor to the Chairman of the Joint Chiefs of Staff.
+Sarah Chayes (born March 5, 1962) is a former senior associate in the Democracy and Rule of Law Program at the Carnegie Endowment for International Peace and former reporter for National Public Radio, she also served as special advisor to the chairman of the Joint Chiefs of Staff.

 Background

-Sarah Chayes is the daughter of the late law professor and Kennedy administration member Abram Chayes and lawyer and former Undersecretary of the U.S. Air Force Antonia Handler Chayes.
+Sarah Chayes is the daughter of the late law professor and Kennedy administration official Abram Chayes and lawyer and former undersecretary of the U.S. Air Force Antonia Handler Chayes.
 She is of Jewish descent.
-She graduated from Phillips Academy, Andover (1980) and Harvard University (1984) with a degree in History, magna cum laude.
+She graduated from Phillips Academy, Andover (1980) and Harvard University (1984) with a degree in history, magna cum laude.
 She was awarded the Radcliffe College History Prize.
-She then served in the Peace Corps in Morocco, returning to Harvard to earn a master's degree in History, specializing in the Medieval Islamic period.
+She then served in the Peace Corps in Morocco, returning to Harvard to earn a master's degree in history, specializing in the medieval Islamic period.
 Besides English, she speaks Pashto, French, and Arabic.

 Career

 Chayes began her reporting career freelancing from Paris for The Christian Science Monitor Radio and other outlets.
 From 1996 to 2002, she served as Paris reporter for National Public Radio, covering France, the European Union, North Africa, and the Balkans.
 She earned 1999 Foreign Press Club and Sigma Delta Chi awards (together with other members of the NPR team) for her reporting on the Kosovo War.
-After covering the fall of the Taliban and the early weeks of post-Taliban Afghanistan, in 2002 Chayes decided to leave reporting and stay behind to try to contribute to the rebuilding of the war-torn country.
+After covering the fall of the Taliban and the early weeks of post-Taliban Afghanistan in 2002, Chayes decided to leave reporting and stay behind to try to contribute to the rebuilding of the war-torn country.

 Chayes lived in Kandahar, Afghanistan from 2002 to 2009.
 Having learned to speak Pashto, she helped rebuild homes and set up a dairy cooperative.
 In May 2005, she established the Arghand Cooperative, a venture that encourages local Afghan farmers to produce flowers, fruits, and herbs instead of opium poppies.
 The cooperative buys their almonds, pomegranate seeds, cumin and anise and artemisia and root dyes, extracts oils, essential oils, and tinctures from them, with which it produces soaps and other scented products for export.
 The cooperative is an associate member of the Natural Perfumers Guild.
-Chayes wrote an article detailing the story of the Arghand cooperative and her difficulties with the American aid establishment, which appeared in the December 2007 issue of The Atlantic Monthly.
+Chayes wrote an article detailing the story of the Arghand cooperative and her difficulties with the American aid establishment, which appeared in the December 2007 issue of The Atlantic.

-Since leaving full-time radio reporting, she has been a frequent contributor to the print media, contributing to Foreign Policy Magazine, the Los Angeles Times, The Atlantic, and the Washington Post, among other outlets.
-Carnegie Endowment for International Peace maintains an archive of her writings.
+Since leaving full-time radio reporting, she has been a frequent contributor to the print media, writing for Foreign Policy Magazine, the Los Angeles Times, The Atlantic, and the Washington Post, among other outlets.
+The Carnegie Endowment for International Peace maintains an archive of her writings.

-Chayes has been a guest on PBS's Bill Moyers Journal WHYY-FM's Terri Gross, WNYC's Leonard Lopate, MSNBC's Rachel Maddow (as recently as October 20, 2017), PBS's Charlie Rose, and others have also interviewed her.
+Chayes has been a guest of PBS's Bill Moyers Journal, WHYY-FM's Terry Gross, WNYC's Leonard Lopate, MSNBC's Rachel Maddow Show, PBS's Charlie Rose, 2020 Bristol Festival of Ideas (UK), and various others.

-Advisor to Joint Chiefs of staff
+Advisor to Joint Chiefs of Staff

-In 2010, Chayes became a special adviser to the chairman of the Joint Chiefs of Staff, Admiral Mike Mullen.
+In 2010, Chayes became a special advisor to the chairman of the Joint Chiefs of Staff, Admiral Mike Mullen.
 In this capacity, she contributed to strategic US policy on Afghanistan, Pakistan, and the Arab Spring.